Stealth-R-D-LLC/stealth-key-tool/README.md

 ```

 It is important to highlight that each path in this heirarchy corresponds to a
-unique address, completely unpredictable from knowledge of the other
+unique address, completely unpredictable given knowledge of the other
 addresses in the heirarchy.

 For further understanding of HD wallets, a good place to start is with